Deepak1327/RISC-V-SOC-Tapeout/docs/task1_summary.md

 Purpose O3 == O2 == O1

-Difference between processor and controller. micro-processor:- 8085/8086(Only CPU) micro-controller:- 8051(CPU with Peripherals)
+Difference between processor and controller.
+Micro-Processor:- 8085/8086(Only CPU)
+Micro-Controller:- 8051(CPU with Peripherals)

 Now RTL To GDS
-Floorplanning, Placement, CTS,STA, Routing. only Transistors, metal layers, poly layer etc.
+Floorplanning, Placement, CTS,STA, Routing.
+Only Transistors, metal layers, poly layer etc.
 Output file is Graphical Datastream Informaiton Interchange.
 This file has information for Foundry to make the Final IC.
 This GDSII will go through DRC/LVS checks.
 After checking Design will go for Tapeout, then Tapein Then testing with the help of test board.